jumutc/TVUS-segmentation/README.md

-# Supporting Transvaginal Ultrasound (TVUS) Image Analysis with Real-Time AI-Powered Uterine Segmentation
+# Real-Time AI Uterus Segmentation in TVUS

-This repository contains the implementation for **"Supporting Transvaginal Ultrasound (TVUS) Image Analysis with Real-Time AI-Powered Uterine Segmentation"** paper, providing deep learning models and tools for automated segmentation of uterine structures in ultrasound images.
+This repository contains the implementation for **"Real-Time Automatic Uterus Segmentation in Transvaginal Ultrasound scans: A Feasibility Study"** paper, providing deep learning models and tools for automated segmentation of uterine structures in ultrasound images.

 ## Overview